Dragana Milovancevic

 Infoscience publications

-We report our experience in enhancing automated grading in a functional programming course using formal verification.
-In our approach, we deploy a verifier for Scala programs to check equivalences between student submissions and reference solutions.
-Consequently, students receive more thorough evaluation of assignments that explores behaviours beyond those envisioned by tests or test generators.
-We collect student submissions and make them publicly available.
-We analyse the collected data set and find that we can use the conservative nature of our program equivalence checking as an advantage: we were able to use such equivalence to differentiate student solutions according to their high-level program structure, in particular their recursion pattern, even when their input-output behaviour is identical.
+We report our first experience in enhancing automated grading in an undergraduate programming course using formal verification.
+In our experiment, we deploy a program verifier to check the equivalence between student submissions and reference solutions, alongside the existing, testing-based grading infrastructure.
+We find that we can use the conservative nature of program equivalence checking to our advantage.
+We were able to use such equivalence to differentiate student submissions according to their high-level program structure, in particular their recursion pattern, even when their input-output behaviour is identical.
+Consequently, we achieve (1) higher confidence in correctness of idiomatic solutions but also (2) more thorough assessment of solution landscape that reveals solutions beyond those envisioned by instructors.

 2024Formula Normalizations in Verification